(al fa won PRO tee in ase in HI bi tor)

 Dosage form specific issues:

-• Human plasma: Product of human plasma; may potentially contain infectious agents which could transmit disease.
+• Human plasma: Product of human plasma; may potentially contain infectious agents which could transmit disease (eg, viruses and theoretically the Creutzfeldt-Jakob disease [CJD]).
 Screening of donors, as well as testing and/or inactivation or removal of certain viruses, reduces the risk.
 Infections thought to be transmitted by this product should be reported to the manufacturer.

 Alpha1-PI serum levels; lung function; vital signs during infusion